cloudzfy/pychallenge/README.md

   * Rearrange the image file just like the bread.

-  * Trick: its name is uzi.
+  * Hint: its name is uzi.

 * **Level 15** [uzi](http://www.pythonchallenge.com/pc/return/uzi.html)